pragmint/open-practices/practices/decouple-from-third-parties.md

 # Decouple from Third Parties

-This practice aims to minimize dependencies on third-party software such as frameworks, libraries, and external APIs.
-It advocates relying on abstractions like interfaces, enabling the creation of code implementations that are not tightly coupled to specific third-party tools.
-Developers can easily switch between different implementations or versions of third-party components without affecting the core logic of their application.
+Minimize reliance on third-party software like platforms, frameworks, libraries, and external APIs by using patterns such as interfaces or shims.
+This shields the core system from changes in third-party tools, allowing seamless switching between implementations or versions.

-By utilizing interfaces, developers can create mock or stub implementations for testing purposes, facilitating comprehensive unit testing without relying on external resources.
-Decoupling code from specific third-party tools enhances its portability across different platforms and environments, it provides the flexibility to migrate to alternative solutions if necessary.
+This practice also enables mock or stub implementations for testing without external dependencies.
+Decoupling code improves portability across platforms and provides flexibility to migrate to alternative solutions when needed.

 ## Nuance

 ### Balancing Decoupling with Pragmatism

 While decoupling is beneficial, overdoing it can lead to unnecessary complexity and abstraction.
-It's essential to find the right balance between decoupling and practicality based on the specific requirements of your project.

-### Identifying Core Dependencies

-Not all third-party dependencies are equal.
-It's crucial to distinguish between core dependencies that significantly impact the functionality of your application and peripheral dependencies that can be easily swapped out or abstracted.

-### Vendor Lock-in vs. Flexibility

-While decoupling reduces vendor lock-in, it's essential to balance this with the potential benefits of tightly integrating with certain third-party tools or services.
-Evaluate the trade-offs between vendor lock-in and the flexibility to switch providers.

-### Documentation and Communication

-Clear documentation and communication are crucial when working with abstracted interfaces, especially in collaborative projects.
-Ensure that team members understand the purpose and usage of interface contracts to maintain consistency and avoid misunderstandings.
+Be on the lookout for 3rd party software that has a high surface area with your codebase.
+For example, if you are using an ORM to fetch data, you likely don't want to pass those ORM objects all around your codebase.
+Doing so would make upgrading to future versions or moving to a new ORM extremely painful.
+If instead you're using a JSON serializer in a couple of places, it's probably overkill to "hide" that dependency as upgrading or replacing it would be fairly straightforward.
+Find the right balance between decoupling and practicality based on the specific requirements of your project.

+Some organizations make long-term agreements with 3rd party systems that significantly reduce the cost of operating their system.
+For example, Google Cloud signed some very client favorable deals when they were trying to take market share away from AWS.
+For those organizations that signed long-term and favorable deals, it likely wasn't as important to build their systems in ways that avoided vendor lock-in.

 ### Testing Strategies

-Decoupling enables easier testing through test doubles, but is important to devise effective testing strategies.
-Ensure that tests cover the interactions between components effectively and that changes to interfaces and implementations are reflected in test cases.
+Decoupling facilitates easier testing by using test doubles, such as mocks and stubs.
+However, it's crucial to keep these test doubles straightforward to prevent divergence from the real system's behavior.
+Overly complex test doubles can lead to false confidence in test results, as they may not accurately represent actual system interactions.

+Rather than creating complex scenarios with test doubles, consider enhancing test reliability by testing actual interactions.
+Move towards higher levels of the testing pyramid where integration and end-to-end tests validate real system behaviors, providing more confidence in the robustness of your software.

+Every situation is unique, so there's no one size fits all guidance for this situation.
+Be aware of the trade-offs you're making and use your head.

 ## Introspective Questions

 ### Assessing Dependency on Third-Party Tools

-* How dependent are we on specific third-party frameworks, libraries, or APIs in our software projects?
 * What are the key third-party dependencies we rely on in our projects?
 * Have we identified any single points of failure or critical dependencies on specific third-party tools?
-* Are there alternative solutions or fallback options available in case a third-party dependency becomes unavailable or incompatible?

 ### Challenges of Tight Coupling with Third-Party Tools

-* Have we encountered challenges in the past due to tightly coupling our code with third-party tools?
-* What specific challenges or difficulties have arisen from tightly coupling our code with third-party frameworks or APIs?
 * Have there been instances where changes or updates to third-party tools have caused unexpected issues or disruptions in our projects?
+* Have we encountered other challenges in the past due to tightly coupling our code with third-party tools?

 ### Long-Term Implications of Dependency Management

-* Do we have a clear understanding of the long-term implications and costs associated with our current level of dependency on third-party software?
 * What are the potential risks and drawbacks of maintaining high levels of dependency on third-party tools in the long term?
-* How do we evaluate the trade-offs between the benefits of using third-party solutions and the risks of dependency and lock-in?
-* Are there measures in place to monitor and manage the total cost of ownership (TCO) associated with third-party dependencies, including licensing, maintenance, and support costs?
 * What steps can we take to future-proof our projects and mitigate risks associated with changes or discontinuation of third-party tools?

-### Exploring Decoupling Strategies

-* Are there opportunities to abstract away dependencies through the use of interfaces or other abstraction mechanisms in our codebase?
-* In which areas of our codebase do we see the greatest potential for decoupling from third-party tools through abstraction?
-* How well-defined and documented are the interfaces or abstraction layers that mediate interactions with third-party dependencies?
-* What criteria do we use to determine whether a particular dependency warrants abstraction or decoupling from our codebase?

-### Promoting a Culture of Decoupling

-* How can we foster a culture of decoupling and abstraction within our development team?
-* What educational resources or training opportunities are available to help team members understand the importance of decoupling and abstraction?
-* Do we actively encourage exploration and experimentation with alternative solutions and dependencies that could reduce our reliance on third-party tools?
-* Are there forums or channels for sharing knowledge and best practices related to decoupling and dependency management within our development team?
-* How do we recognize and reward team members who contribute to decoupling efforts and advocate for best practices in dependency management?

 ## Exercises